 Below is shown an example of the CRR-Ph instantaneous rain rates.
-It has been obtained at full resolution .
-For an easier visualization, pixels with NO DATA values due to an unknown phase have been plotted in black.
+It has been obtained at full resolution.

-Figure 26.
+Figure 30.
 CRR-Ph instantaneous rain rates for 9th June 2015 at 15:00 UTC over Europe and North Africa

 Below is shown an example of the CRR-Ph hourly accumulations.
 It has been obtained at full resolution.
-For an easier visualization, pixels with NO DATA values due to an unknown phase have been plotted in black.

-Figure 27.
+Figure 31.
 CRR-Ph hourly accumultions for 9th June 2015 at 15:00 UTC over Europe and North Africa